What is the Pupil Premium?

 Pupil Premium is allocated to schools based on the number of children on-roll who are currently known to be eligible for Free School Meals, a smaller amount is allocated according to the number of children of service families and there is also an allocation for each child who have been looked after in local authority care continuously for more than six months.

 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-However, schools are to be held accountable for how they have used the additional funding to support pupils from low-income families.
+However, schools are to be held accountable for how they have used the additional funding to support families.
 As of September 2012, this information must be published on the school website.

 For more information on how TSM spend the pupil premium funding to address barriers and the reasons for our approaches, please click on the tab below to view our current reporting and planning.